Science and Classroom Folia Complex

-To support the need for new program space and growing enrollment at Cupertino High School, Fremont Union High School District (FUHSD) embarked on a project to replace an outdated and inefficient single-story classroom building and maximize the real estate of the under-utilized space on which it stood.
-The District started with a conventional custom-designed building but quickly became budget-constrained.
-Folia was ultimately chosen because it accomplished Cupertino’s program needs while being more cost-effective.
+To support the need for new program space and growing enrollment at Cupertino High School (CHS), Fremont Union High School District (FUHSD) embarked on a project to replace an outdated and inefficient single-story classroom building and maximize the real estate of the under-utilized space on which it stood.
+The district started with a conventional custom-designed building, but QKA’s Folia building solution was ultimately chosen because it accomplished Cupertino’s program needs while being more cost-effective.

 Two, two-story, L-shaped Folia classroom buildings and one two-story custom science lab building leveraging Folia system efficiencies, were proposed.
-Together, the buildings include 22 classrooms, a Career Technical Education Lab and six state-of-the-art 1,600 square feet science labs, all connected via balconies and arranged around an outdoor courtyard, ideal for additional collaboration space.
-Sustainably designed, these buildings feature ample daylighting, high-efficiency mechanical systems, environmentally responsive materials and recycled solar photovoltaic panels from another part of campus.
+Together, the buildings include 22 classrooms, a makerspace, and six state-of-the-art 1,600 square feet science labs, all connected via balconies and arranged around an outdoor courtyard, ideal for additional collaboration space.

 This project quickly took shape and was completed a full school year earlier than had FUHSD embarked on a traditional, site-built custom construction project.
-The result has provided the students and faculty at CHS with an optimal 21st century teaching & learning environment that more than met the needs of FUHSD and its increasing CHS student body.
+The result has provided the students and faculty at CHS with an optimal 21st century teaching & learning environment.